Keith Baxter (actor): Cleopatra

 Baxter was signed for the role of Octavian "Augustus" Caesar opposite Elizabeth Taylor's Cleopatra in the 1963 film of Cleopatra.
 Taylor's bout of pneumonia, soon after filming began, temporarily shut down filming.
 By the time she recovered, Baxter had other commitments and Roddy McDowall assumed the role.
 Baxter co-starred with Taylor in the film Ash Wednesday (1973).
 He also later played Mark Antony opposite Maggie Smith's Cleopatra in Antony and Cleopatra at the Stratford Festival in Canada in 1976.

 Television work

-Baxter's television work includes appearances in Gideon's Way, The Avengers, Hawaii Five-O, Thriller(1976) and the 1998 mini-series Merlin.
+Baxter's television work included appearances in Gideon's Way, The Avengers, Hawaii Five-O, Thriller (1976) and the 1998 mini-series Merlin.